wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-threat-protection-capabilities-of-microsoft-365/includes/1-introduction.md

 * Identified common security threats.
 * Discovered how enterprises can prevent, detect, and respond to threats.
 * Discovered your security posture with Microsoft Security Center and Secure Score.
-* Discovered the value that Microsoft's Intelligent Security Graph and Azure Sentinel provides to secure organizations.
+* Discovered the value that Microsoft's Intelligent Security Graph and Microsoft Sentinel provides to secure organizations.